ourownstory/neural_prophet/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, added Docstrings and data types to function definitions.
 - [ ] My code follows the style guidelines described under CONTRIBUTING.md.
 - [ ] I have added pytests to check whether my feature / fix works
-- [ ] All functional and unit tests pass locally on my own machine.
+- [ ] All gh actions pass or the failure is not related to my code.